seedsower/APEXTERMINAL/SECURITY.md

 Note that these are simply guidelines for the severity of the bugs.
 Each bug bounty submission will be evaluated on a case-by-case basis.

 ## Submission
-Please email hello@drift.trade with a detailed description of the attack vector.
+Please submit your findings to security@apexcommodity.io with a detailed description of the attack vector.
 For critical and moderate bugs, we require a proof of concept done on a privately deployed mainnet contract.
-We will reach back out in 1 business day with additional questions or the next steps on the bug bounty.
+We will respond within 1-2 business days with additional questions or the next steps regarding your submission.

 ## Bug Bounty Payment
 Bug bounties will be paid in USDC.
 Alternative payment methods can be used on a case-by-case basis.